carbon-language/carbon-lang/flang/documentation/Calls.md

 it were an additional `INTENT(OUT)` argument.
-(Storage for `CHARACTER` results, assumed or explicit, is always allocated by the caller, and the length is always passed so that an assumed-length external function will work when called in an explicit-length context (15.5.2.9 (2)).)
+(Storage for `CHARACTER` results, assumed or explicit, is always allocated by the caller, and the length is always passed so that an assumed-length external function will work when eventually called from a scope that declares the length that it will use (15.5.2.9 (2)).)

 Note that the lower bounds of the dimensions of non-`POINTER` non-`ALLOCATABLE` dummy argument arrays are determined by the